gideonadeti/task-manager/README.md

    - Provide a clear description of your changes
    - Reference any related issues
    - Include screenshots if applicable
-   - Ensure all tests pass and linting is clean
+   - Ensure linting is clean

 ### Code Style Guidelines